chance-and-necessity/chance-and-necessity.github.io/README.md

-## strangeAttractions.github.io
+## Strange Attractions
-The beginnings of a homepage.
+The beginnings of a web page...